awsdocs/aws-datasync-user-guide/doc_source/create-locations-cli.md

    aws datasync create-location-s3 \
        --s3-bucket-arn access-point-arn \
        --s3-config BucketAccessRoleArn=arn:aws:iam::account-id:role/role-allowing-DS-operations \
-       --agent-arns datasync-agent-arn-in-the-vpc-which-can-access-your-s3-acces-point
+       --agent-arns arn-of-datasync-agent-in-vpc-that-can-access-your-s3-access-point
    ```

 **Note**
 Changes to object data or metadata are equivalent to deleting an object and creating a new one to replace it\.
 This results in additional charges in the following scenarios:
 **When using object versioning** – Changes to object data or metadata create a new version of the object\.
 **When using storage classes that can incur additional charges for overwriting, deleting, or retrieving, objects** – Changes to object data or metadata result in such charges\.
-For more information, see [Considerations when working with Amazon S3 storage classes in DataSync](create-s3-location.md#using-storage-classes)\.
+For more information, see [Storage class considerations with Amazon S3 locations](create-s3-location.md#using-storage-classes)\.
 When you use object versioning, a single DataSync task execution might create more than one version of an Amazon S3 object\.
 In addition to the IAM policies that grant DataSync permissions, we recommend creating a multipart upload bucket policy for your S3 buckets\.
 Doing this can help you control your storage costs\.
 For more information, see the blog post [ S3 lifecycle management update \- support for multipart uploads and delete markers](http://aws.amazon.com/blogs/aws/s3-lifecycle-management-update-support-for-multipart-uploads-and-delete-markers/)\.